Franchising code amendments - dispute resolution

 Before preparing a licence agreement we will assess your business model to ensure that your business model is not caught by the Franchising Code of Conduct (the Code).

 The Code uses 4 criteria to decide whether an agreement is a franchise agreement.
+If an agreement meets the 4 criteria it will be deemed to a franchise agreement regardless of what it is called.

 1 - Has a right been granted to operate a business using a system or marketing plan which must be followed?